DinnS/CppPlayground/BookChallengesGaddis/Chapter07_ArraysVectors/Challenge03/README.md

 ./program
 ```

-## Reference
+## Reference/Disclaimer
-This challenge is derived from the book "Starting Out with C++: From Control Structures to Objects" by Tony Gaddis.
+This challenge is derived from `Starting Out with C++: From Control Structures to Objects by Tony Gaddis`.
+Task descriptions have been paraphrased for educational purposes only.
+For full content and details, please refer to the original book.